Decompiler view

 Goto address (opens a dialog) |

-For other file types, mainly AutoIT .tok scripts, MSI installers, OLE documents and BIFF8/12 Workbooks, the decompiler view is a simple text control showing the decrypted/reconstructed scripts found in the current file.
-This view mode is global: you don’t need to be located within a function for it to work.
+For other file types, mainly pure text files, AutoIT .tok scripts, MSI installers, OLE documents and BIFF8/12 Workbooks, the source code view is a scintilla-based text control showing either:

 Shortcut |